The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 Not just for Inspirador—a community space where outside vendors, artisans, and Arizona’s most talented industry pros came to co-create breathtaking events.

-Chandler was a small town.
+During construction, people would ask about the roof and financing.
 Only a handful of developers and families with deep roots held the properties that mattered.
 During construction, I'd run into them—the same names from those fanned-out offers.
-They were at times friendly.
-Neighborly, even.
+Everyone in the developer community knew the CDC president.
+Always had good things to say about him.

 Inspirador became exactly what I imagined—Manhattan in the desert.
 Every square foot worked: afternoons and evenings, weekdays and weekends, culture and commerce.